 - Growing a Nordmann fir to the ideal height is a long, slow process.
 It takes approximately 10 years for a Nordmann fir to reach 7ft in height, which is a very slow growth.

-- The tree’s slow growth means that they have a large number of strong, healthy branches, as well as beautifully long, soft needles.
+- The tree’s slow growth means that they have a large number of strong, healthy branches, as well as beautiful long, soft needles.